Speaking in tongues: 20th century

 A Mohammedan, a Soudanese by birth, a man who is an interpreter and speaks sixteen languages, came into the meetings at Azusa Street and the Lord gave him messages which none but himself could understand.
 He identified, interpreted and wrote a number of the languages.

-Parham and his early followers believed that speaking in tongues was xenoglossia, and some followers traveled to foreign countries and tried to use the gift to share the Gospel with non-English-speaking people.
-From the time of the Azusa Street revival and among early participants in the Pentecostal movement, there were many accounts of individuals hearing their own languages spoken 'in tongues'.
-The majority of Pentecostals and Charismatics consider speaking in tongues to primarily be divine, or the "language of angels", rather than human languages.
-In the years following the Azusa Street revival Pentecostals who went to the mission field found that they were unable to speak in the language of the local inhabitants at will when they spoke in tongues in strange lands.
+Parham and his early followers believed that speaking in tongues was xenoglossia, and some followers traveled to foreign countries and tried to use the gift to share the Gospel with non-English Speaking people.
+Among early participants of the Pentecostal movement and the Asuza Street revival, there were many accounts of individuals hearing their own languages spoken 'in tongues'.
+The majority of Pentecostals and Charismatics consider speaking in tongues to primarily be divine, or the "language of angels".
+In the years following the Azusa Street revival, Pentecostals who went to the mission field found that they were unable to speak in the language of the local inhabitants at will when they spoke in tongues in foreign lands.

 The revival at Azusa Street lasted until around 1915.
-From it grew many new Pentecostal churches as people visited the services in Los Angeles and took their newfound beliefs to communities around the United States and abroad.
+Many Pentecostal churches were built as people visited the services in Los Angeles and took their newfound beliefs to communities around the United States and abroad.
 During the 20th century, glossolalia became an important part of the identity of these religious groups.
 During the 1960s, the charismatic movement within the mainline Protestant churches and among charismatic Roman Catholics adopted some Pentecostal beliefs, and the practice of glossolalia spread to other Christian denominations.
 The discussion regarding tongues has permeated many branches of Protestantism, particularly since the widespread charismatic movement in the 1960s.
 Many books have been published either defending or attacking the practice.